 Prior to showing signs of illness, dogs can spread CIV to surrounding objects, which become sources of infection, as well as directly to other dogs.

 About 20 percent of infected dogs will show no signs of disease but can still spread CIV to other dogs.

 Causes Of Dog Flu

-Because CIV is spread so easily, dogs are at increased risk for catching it if they frequent places like:
+Because CIV is spread so easily, dogs are at increased risk for catching it if they often visit places like:

-Since a flu outbreak can happen anywhere dogs get together, pet care facilities are increasingly requiring flu vaccination for dogs before receiving them.
-In fact, according to a recent survey, about 25% of pet care facilities reported they have already implemented a requirement.
+Since a flu outbreak can happen anywhere dogs get together, pet care facilities increasingly require flu vaccination for dogs before accepting them.
+In fact, according to a recent survey, about 25 percent of pet care facilities reported they already have that requirement.

 A dog’s risk factors for CIV infection are the same as for Bordetella (also known as kennel cough or canine cough).
 As a result, more facilities are seeing the wisdom in requiring both flu and Bordetella vaccination.